halkeye/old-www-gavinmogan-com/content/posts/2004-04-27-vancouver_way_life/index.md

 post_type: "post"
 ---

-22:08 < halkeye> give a man a fish, you feed him for a day
+22:08 &lt; halkeye&gt; give a man a fish, you feed him for a day

-22:08 < halkeye> teach a man to fish, and he'll be angry you didn't just give him one
+22:08 &lt; halkeye&gt; teach a man to fish, and he'll be angry you didn't just give him one